-From marketing intern for the Hub to her new full-Kelsie wears many hats for us as our Administrative time role on staff, Kacey has been with us from the Assistant, Program Assistant, and Events Specialist. outset.
-She's the head podcaster for our innova-When she's not helping to balance our books, tive representation project, Closing the Gap, which she can be found circulating Lending Library highlights the everyday heroes who are women check-outs, providing STE(A)M/CTE outreach at and gender minorities working in STEAM and CTE community events, or working with Chris in classrooms from Blodgett to Sweet Home to careers.
-Kacey also leads our social media, marketing, communications, and a career awareness video support hands-on design thinking and learning for project, A Step Ahead.
-(She even grows sweet youth of all ages.
-If you'd like to learn more about potatoes in jars and the internet goes wild!)
-To how to bring the Hub to your school or event, Kelsie learn more about any of these resources for your is at: szeszuk@linnbenton.edu students or for help sharing your good STEM / CTE news on our channels, you can reach Kacey at: montgok@linnbenton.edu
+From marketing intern for the Hub to her new full-time role on staff, Kacey has been with us from the outset.
+She's the head podcaster for our innovative representation project, Closing the Gap, which highlights the everyday heroes who are women and gender minorities working in STEAM and CTE careers.
+Kacey also leads our social media, marketing, communications, and a career awareness video project, A Step Ahead.
+(She even grows sweet potatoes in jars and the internet goes wild!)
+To learn more about any of these resources for your students or for help sharing your good STEM / CTE news on our channels, you can reach Kacey at: montgok@linnbenton.edu